Convective mesoscale turbulence at very low Prandtl numbers: Characteristic lengths and times of turbulent superstructures

 \section{Characteristic lengths and times of turbulent superstructures}

 The characteristic length scale of the dominant energy-containing structures is of the order of the size of the system when $\Gamma \approx 1$, e.g., a large-scale circulation covering the entire domain ~\citep{Schumacher:PRF2016, Zuerner:JFM2019, Zwirner:JFM2020}.
-However, for $\Gamma\gg 1$, large-scale patterns larger than $H$ are observed~\citep{Emran:JFM2015}; these are termed turbulent superstructures~\citep{Pandey:Nature2018, Stevens:PRF2018, Fonda:PNAS2019, Green:JFM2020}.
+However, for $\Gamma\gg 1$, mean circulation rolls with diameters larger than $H$ are observed~\citep{Emran:JFM2015}; the resulting large-scale patterns of these rolls are termed turbulent superstructures of convection~\citep{Pandey:Nature2018, Stevens:PRF2018, Fonda:PNAS2019, Green:JFM2020} as we stated already in \S~\ref{sec:intro}.
 Although the superstructures extend all the way from the bottom to the top plate~\citep{Pandey:Nature2018}, they are conspicuous when the vertical velocity $u_z$, temperature $T$, or the vertical heat flux $u_zT$ fields are visualized in the midplane~\citep{Fonda:PNAS2019, Green:JFM2020}.
 For instance, figure~\ref{fig:T_uz_ke} shows turbulent superstructures for low-$Pr$ convection in the form of hot upflows and cold downflows.

 The characteristic length $\lambda$ of the superstructures is the typical distance between two consecutive upwelling or downwelling regions and can be estimated using one-dimensional (1D) spectra of the thermal variance, kinetic energy, and convective heat flux in a horizontal plane~\citep{Hartlep:PRL2003, Pandey:Nature2018, Stevens:PRF2018, Green:JFM2020, Krug:JFM2020}.
 It can also be estimated by computing the two-point auto-correlation function of $u_z$ or $T$ in a horizontal plane and identifying the location of the first minimum, corresponding to $\lambda/2$~\citep{Pandey:Nature2018}.